1974 Holton Tennis Classic

-The 1974 Holton Tennis Classic, also known as the St. Louis WCT, was a men's professional tennis tournament that was part of the blue Group of the 1974 World Championship Tennis circuit.
+The 1974 Holton Tennis Classic, (named after its sponsor the Holton Capital Group) also known as the St. Louis Tennis Classic or tour name St. Louis WCT, was a men's professional tennis tournament that was part of the blue Group of the 1974 World Championship Tennis circuit.
 It was held on indoor carpet courts at the Kiel Auditorium in St. Louis, Missouri in the United States.
 It was the fourth edition of the tournament and was held from April 22 through April 28, 1974.
 Second-seeded Stan Smith won his second consecutive singles title at the event and earned $10,000 first-prize money.